-Gestational diabetes occurs when a pregnant woman, who has never had diabetes before, has high blood sugar (or glucose) levels during pregnancy.
+Gestational diabetes occurs when a pregnant woman, who has never had diabetes before, has high blood sugar or glucose levels during pregnancy.
 It is the result of the body not being able to make and use all of the insulin that it needs for the pregnancy.
 Without that insulin, the sugar can’t leave the blood to become energy.
 It builds up in the body and produces high blood sugar levels.
+Gestational diabetes can be managed by you and your gynecologist working together on a treatment plan.

 How is gestational diabetes diagnosed?